Title: A Watcher's Word

 de Groot positively purred his congratulations.
 “Not exactly but you are very well informed.”

-“I wish I was,” muttered Robin who was standing like Giles in the Pentagram with de Groot.
+“I wish I was,” muttered Robin who was still standing with Giles in the Pentagram with de Groot.

 “The Seal of Gethsemane is not a physical object or artefact.
 Quite simply it is an Action, an atrocious Action.
 If your witch had been a little cleverer she’d have known that such great magicks requires an equally great Action to make it fast.
 Magick is based on spells and words but it also requires deeds and resolve for absolute completion.
 For example a resurrection spell that requires the Blood of the Innocent does not require the blood per se.
 It requires the resolve of the individual to shed that blood.
 It is the deed that cements the action, the will necessary to do the unthinkable.
 And the Seal of Gethsemane is the best of all seals.
 It is the ultimate Seal of Betrayal.
 From such an action, no roads can be returned from.
 Betrayal is so final.”